RyanLynTwenty07/selenium3/README.md

 7. Paralell
 9. Distributed testing (Selenium Grid)
 10. CI/CD
-   - Migrate and associate with ADO
+   - associate with Jenkins
 11. Report
     Using Allure Report
-    User should be installed allure dependencies to generate report
+    User should be installed allure dependencies to generate report After installing Allure, User can run viewReport.bat to see report

 # Set up Environment
 1. Install JDK
 2. Install InteliJi
+3. Install Allure
+4. Install Jenkins

 # Configure to run scripts
 1. To run script for EX 1: VietJetAir